archiron/CMSSW_HGCal_Version/README.md

 BE CAREFUL : if you want to make comparison between ecalDrivenGsfElectronsFromMultiCl and ecalDrivenGsfElectrons for example, the generated final root files are the SAME !

-# Notes

-[1] or other release you want.

-[2] needed for scripts.
-It is here where you can modify ecalDrivenGsfElectronsFromMultiCl into ecalDrivenGsfElectrons in python/ElectronMcSignalValidator_gedGsfElectrons_cfi.py

-[3] optionnal.
-Used for scripts/electronDataDiscovery.py with eos path.

-[4] optionnal : used if there is some modifications with _Keep_ statements.

-[5] Harvesting step